StockSharp/AlgoTrading/Designer/Gallery/Schemas/OBV_ATR/README.md

 - The candle block feeds the On-Balance Volume block, whose output goes on to the Highest and the Lowest block, an indicator reading another indicator.
 - Each channel border passes through a previous-value block, so the comparison uses the border of the candle before the breakout.
 - Two comparison blocks test the current OBV against those borders, and two more test the position against a zero constant; each logical AND joins a breakout with its position guard.
-- The original keeps a sticky bull or bear regime and trades only when the regime flips; the diagram gets the same single entry per swing from the position guard, which blocks a repeated breakout in the direction it is already positioned.
+- The position guard produces a single entry per swing by blocking a repeated breakout in the direction the diagram is already positioned.
 - Both modify blocks send market orders with the volume of one shared constant, and their own trades feed the protection block with the take profit and the stop loss.

 ## Usage